This post may contain affiliate links. Read my full disclosure policy.

 How to make Labneh- an easy labneh recipe you can make at home.

-When I was a kid, there was always yogurt straining on the counter.
-My mom would make yogurt from scratch, then season and strain it into the thickest creamiest yogurt cheese.
-It was our version of cream cheese.
-Tangy, thick and flavorful, it was a staple and used in many applications.
+When I was a kid, there was always yogurt straining in our kitchen.
+My mom would make homemade yogurt from scratch, then season it and strain it again in layers of cheesecloth over a bowl, until all the liquid (called whey) drained out and it was ultra thick and creamy.
+We called it yogurt cheese, or labneh cheese.
+It was her version of cream cheese.
+Tangy, thick and flavorful, it was a staple in our home and used in many ways!

 What is Labneh?

-Labneh is basically: a very thick, creamy, Middle Eastern style yogurt cheese.
-It has the consistency of American cream cheese, but with a little more flavor, complexity and tang.
-And of the best part?
+Labneh is essentially, a soft and creamy Middle Eastern cheese made from strained yogurt with consistency of cream cheese, but with a little more flavor, complexity and tang.
+And the best part?
 It has all the healthy probiotics of cultured yogurt.
-In a nutshell, labneh is creamy dreamy heavenly goodness!
-The perfect canvas for all your creative toppings.
-And I can’t wait to see what you do with this!

 how to make labneh